Table of contents

 We have also looked at herbs that can make it through a hot steamy tropical summer.
 We have listed some of the wonderful tropical herbs you can easily grow in your garden.

-Tropical vegetables are not always well known to European gardeners.
+Tropical gardening can include vegetables that are not always well known to European gardeners.
 However, if you live in the tropics you need to grow food that thrives.
 As a result, tropical vegetables fit the bill.

 Many herbs struggle to make it through a hot steamy tropical summer.
-Below we have listed some of the wonderful herbs that will not just survive, but thrive in the tropics.
+Below we have listed some of the wonderful herbs that will thive for those involved in tropical gardening.

 Indoor Ficus Plants